GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 (6) The CFTC reserves the right to cancel, suspend, postpone, or modify Project Streetlamp, or any part of it, in its sole discretion at any time and for any reason.
 If the CFTC takes any of these actions, it will notify contest participants.

-(7) By entering this competition, participant agrees to assume any and all risks and waive claims against the CFTC, federal government and its related entities (i.e., a contractor or subcontractor at any tier, and a supplier, user, customer, cooperating party, grantee, investigator, or detailee), except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in the competition, whether the injury, death, damage, or loss arises through negligence or otherwise.
+(7) By entering this competition, participant agrees to assume any and all risks and waive claims against the CFTC, federal government and its related entities (*i.e.*, a contractor or subcontractor at any tier, and a supplier, user, customer, cooperating party, grantee, investigator, or detailee), except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in the competition, whether the injury, death, damage, or loss arises through negligence or otherwise.
 The CFTC and federal government shall not be responsible or liable for any expenses, losses, damages, or injuries of any kind (including death) resulting from participation in Project Streetlamp or any competition-related activity, or from participants’ acceptance, receipt, possession, use, or misuse of any prize.

 (8) Participation constitutes full and unconditional agreement by the individual(s) and/or entity(ies) to all of the rules, terms, and conditions set forth in this announcement, which are final and binding in all matters related to the Project Streetlamp competition.